shreygan/Sandbox/README.md

 - As a user, I want to be able to pick up, move, and "throw" the circles using my mouse
 - As a user, I want the circles to bounce off of each other as well
 - As a user, I want to be able to have the option of deleting a specific circle
+- As a user, I want to be able to move forwards and backwards frame by frame when paused

 <br/>